Natural, Kid-Friendly Probiotic Foods for Your Child’s Gut

 Within our gastrointestinal tract, or gut, live trillions of bacteria.

-Exciting and emerging research teaches us that our microbiome may be responsible for much more than food digestion.
+Exciting and emerging research teaches us that our microbiome may be responsible for much more than food digestion, including:

-The balance of good and bad bacteria in the gut influence your overall health.
+The balance of good and bad bacteria in the gut influences your child’s overall health (and yours, too!).

-While research has targeted the connection between digestive health and obesity, brain function, immune health and more, probiotics and fermented foods are a common recommendation for helping the gut microbiome stay balanced and healthy.
+While research has targeted the connection between digestive health and excess body fat, brain function, immune health and more, probiotics and fermented foods (or probiotic foods) are a common recommendation for helping the gut microbiome stay balanced and healthy.

 Probiotics are “live microorganisms that, when administered in adequate amounts, confer a health benefit on the host,” according to a consensus panel from the Food and Agriculture Organization of the United Nations and World Health Organization (FAO/WHO).

-Research on probiotics in children have suggested the following potential benefits of probiotics:
+Research on probiotics in children have suggested the following potential benefits:

-• Reduces inflammation of the gut in premature infants, and possibly prevents necrotizing enterocolitis (NEC)
+- Reduces inflammation of the digestive tract in premature infants, and possibly prevents necrotizing enterocolitis (NEC)

-While many studies on probiotics and gut health have been done, these studies highlight specific strains, or types of probiotics.
+While many studies looking at probiotics and gut health have been completed, these study results highlight specific strains, or types, of probiotics.

 Experts warn that long term benefits and effects of probiotics on health are still unknown.